lemgandi/MusicBox/README.md

 void playATune(int slot)  -- Play the tune at the given slot void playTune(note *)  -- Play a given tune

-If you attempt to play a tune at a slot outside of the tune library (e.g. slot -1 or slot 22), the music box will play "Shave and a Hair Cut" instead.
+If you attempt to play a tune at a slot outside of the tune library (e.g. slot -1 or slot 22), or an empty (un-loaded) slot, the music box will play "Shave and a Hair Cut" instead.